deve-sh/deve-sh/README.md

 ![About Me](https://github.com/deve-sh/deve-sh/raw/master/Intro.jpg)

-I'm a Software Engineer by both passion and profession.
-I am passionate about solving problems, architecting solutions and building things from the ground up.
-I work with various startups for lots of learning and lots of fun.
+I am a Full Stack Software Engineer, by both passion and profession.
+I build web apps and architect systems.
+I reverse engineer tools I use day to day and write scripts that make everyone's life easy.

+Every now and then, you'll see me writing a [blog post](https://blog.devesh.tech), documenting my learnings or reading something interesting (I have more books than I could possibly read).
+If you can't find me doing any of the above, I'll probably be outside on a drive.

 ## Skills